-Water Supply Scheme Resource consent Next Review Expires Activity Process New Plymouth 0672 - Discharge 2020 2026 To discharge wastewater from a WTP into an unnamed tributary of the Mangorei Stream.
+Water Supply Scheme Resource consent Next Review Expires Activity Process 0672 - Discharge 2020 2026 To discharge wastewater from a WTP into an unnamed tributary of the Mangorei Stream.
+0673 - Discharge 2020 2026 To discharge stormwater from a WTP into an unnamed tributary of the Mangorei Stream.
 Raw water is abstracted from the Waiwhakaiho River via Lake Mangamahoe.
-The Waiwhakaiho River is diverted through a tunnel to augment the supply of Lake Mangamahoe.
+The Waiwhakaiho River is diverted through a 2055 - Take No further option for review before expiry 2021 Take up to 60,480 m 3 /day, at a maximum rate of 740 L/sec, from Lake Mangamahoe. tunnel to augment the supply of Lake Mangamahoe.
 The consent for this diversion (2053) is held by Trust Power Ltd - Taranaki Generation and monitoring of this is included in the Mangamahoe Power Scheme monitoring programme.
-0673 - Discharge 2020 2026 To discharge stormwater from a WTP into an unnamed tributary of the Mangorei Stream.
-Two intakes in Lake Mangamahoe supply the New Plymouth WTP.
+New Plymouth 5699 - Land use No further option for review before expiry 2020 To erect, place and maintain a pipe bridge over the Mangorei Stream.
+Two intakes in Lake Mangamahoe supply the NPWTP.
 Flocculent is added and water passes through clarifiers then sand filters.
-Water is disinfected 2055 - Take No further option for review before expiry 2021 Take up to 60,480 m3/day, at a maximum rate of 740 L/sec, from Lake Mangamahoe. (chlorine gas), pH buffered (lime) and fluoridated.
+Water is disinfected (chlorine gas) and pH buffered (lime).
+5700 - Land use No further option for review before expiry 2020 To disturb the bed of the Mangorei Stream by trenching to place and maintain a pipeline under the Mangorei Stream.
 Clarifier bleed and filter backwash is discharged to settling ponds in front of plant.
 Supernatant is returned to the treatment plant.
-Accumulated sludge is periodically 5699 - Land use No further option for review before expiry 2020 To erect, place and maintain a pipe bridge over the Mangorei Stream. discharged to land.
-5700 - Land use No further option for review before expiry 2020 To disturb the bed of the Mangorei Stream by trenching to place and maintain a pipeline under the Mangorei Stream.
+Accumulated sludge is periodically discharged to land.
 6643 - Land use No further option for review before expiry 2020 To erect, place and maintain a weir in the Mangorei Stream.